greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 -   tar
 -   zip

-VMware Greenplum Database 6 client software requires these operating system packages:
+VMware Greenplum Database 7 client software requires these operating system packages:

 -   apr
 -   apr-util
 -   libyaml
 -   libevent

-On Ubuntu systems, Greenplum Database 6 requires the following software packages, which are installed automatically as dependencies when you install Greenplum Database with the Debian package installer:

--   libapr1
--   libaprutil1
--   bash
--   bzip2
--   krb5-multidev
--   libcurl3-gnutls
--   libcurl4
--   libevent-2.1-6
--   libxml2
--   libyaml-0-2
--   zlib1g
--   libldap-2.4-2
--   openssh-client
--   openssl
--   perl
--   readline
--   rsync
--   sed
--   tar
--   zip
--   net-tools
--   less
--   iproute2

-Greenplum Database 6 uses Python 2.7.12, which is included with the product installation \(and not installed as a package dependency\).
+Greenplum Database 7 uses Python 2.7.12, which is included with the product installation \(and not installed as a package dependency\).

 **Important:** SSL is supported only on the Greenplum Database coordinator host system.
 It cannot be used on the segment host systems.